 - Use all media at your disposal.

 Gone are the days when you could handle a crisis with just a news release or news conference.
-You must use earned, owned and shared media effectively to reach all key stakeholders and deliver a clear, accurate response.
+You must use earned, owned and shared media (social media, online reviews and user generated content on channels and sites you share with other companies and individuals) effectively to reach all key stakeholders and deliver a clear, accurate response.

 FedEx successfully demonstrated this crisis management strategy after a YouTube video surfaced showing a FedEx delivery driver carelessly throwing a boxed computer over a fence.
 The video went viral, receiving millions of views and becoming fodder for the late-night talk shows.
 The company issued a series of tweets and posted a blog by a senior vice president titled “Absolutely, Positively Unacceptable” that included an apology for the driver’s behavior and explained how FedEx made things right with the affected customer.
 The company also posted its response on its YouTube channel, all of which was reported by the media.
 As an added note, FedEx reportedly experienced an increase in delivery volume that season.